LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 D gave me: Saw 1 + 2
 ```

-You can remove listeners from a delegate, but adding/removing is done by INSTANCE - that is, doing:
+You can remove listeners from a delegate, but adding/removing is done by *instance* - that is, doing:

 ~~~as3
 d -= function(x:Number, y:Number):String { return "Saw " + x + " + " + y; };